conorjwryan/bucketdrop/docs/ios.md

 Listing failures that are permission problems (`S3Error.isPermissionIssue`) get a dedicated full-screen state — yellow warning triangle, "Permission Denied", guidance to check the account's credentials and `s3:ListBucket` policy plus the actual S3 message — instead of the generic "Couldn't Load" view.
 This matters for up-navigation: credentials scoped to the destination's prefix will AccessDenied at the bucket root.

 The toolbar "+" uploads **into the folder currently open**: the browser passes its listing prefix through `UploadMenu` → `UploadManager` → `S3Service.upload(keyPrefix:)`, and the status bar names the actual target (destination name when it matches the configured prefix, `bucket/folder` otherwise).
 Object actions (copy link, preview, delete) work on full keys, so they work on files found outside the destination's prefix too.

+### The "…" menu: destinations from folders

+Next to the "+" there's a context-aware "…" menu, present at every browser level (including levels above the destination root reached via the up row):

+- **New Destination Here** — saves a copy of the destination being browsed with a fresh ID, a prompted name, and `pathPrefix` set to the open folder.
+Everything else (account, bucket, link mode, naming template, transfer overrides, the `hidden` flag) is inherited, so no credentials are re-entered and the copy syncs across devices like any other edit (see [Sync](sync.md)).
+The name prompt pre-fills with the folder's name, suffixed via `ConfigStore.copyName` only when that name is already taken. `upsertDestination` normalizes the prefix and appends the copy to the end of the list.
+- **View Destination Settings** — shown *instead* when the open folder is already the root of an existing destination (same account + bucket + normalized prefix, matched across **all** destinations, not just the one being browsed).
+Opens the standard `DestinationEditorView` sheet, so you can't create an accidental duplicate of a destination that already exists.

 ## In-app uploads: UploadManager